Alan Opie

-Alan Opie OBE (born 22 March 1945 in Redruth, Cornwall, England) is an English baritone, primarily known as an opera singer.
+Alan Opie OBE (born 22 March 1945) is a British baritone, primarily known as an opera singer.

 Education

-He attended Truro School and went to Gonville and Caius College, Cambridge University as a choral student in 1963.
+Opie was born in Redruth, Cornwall, and attended Truro School.
+He went to Gonville and Caius College, Cambridge University as a choral student in 1963.
 He also studied at the Guildhall School of Music and Drama and the London Opera Centre before joining the Sadler's Wells Opera (now the English National Opera, ENO).
 He became a Principal baritone there while still a student.

 Opera career

-Opie has also sung with the other major UK opera companies Scottish Opera, Opera North, Glyndebourne Festival Opera and the Royal Opera House, Covent Garden.
+Opie has also sung with the other major UK opera companies Scottish Opera, Opera North, Welsh National Opera, Glyndebourne Festival Opera and the Royal Opera House, Covent Garden.
 Internationally, he has performed in the opera houses of Paris, Amsterdam, Vienna, Brussels, Berlin, Chicago and Santa Fe and regularly appears at the Bayerische Staatsoper in Munich.
+In 1978, he sang Messias in Lyric Opera of Chicago's World Premiere production of Penderecki's Paradise Lost, which was also presented at La Scala in January 1979.
 He has also sung at the Bayreuth Festival.
 In 1996, Opie switched his status at the ENO from company member to regular guest, enabling him to make his début at La Scala, Milan.
-There he created the role of Outis in the opera of the same name by Luciano Berio.
+There he created the role of Outis in the opera of the same name by Luciano Berio..
+In 2011 he performed Frank in Die Fledermaus for Welsh National Opera.

 In March 2017, he performed the role of Arbace in Mozart's Idomeneo at the Metropolitan Opera in New York.

 He has recorded for CBS, EMI, Hyperion, Chandos and Decca, winning Grammy Awards in 1996 and 1998 for his involvement in, respectively, recordings of Britten's Peter Grimes and Wagner's Die Meistersinger von Nürnberg.